 Image: Graduation project 'Samen dichten' | Roos Laan, Graphic Design 2014, Nominee Department Award

 In general, the design process can be divided into four major phases: collecting, examining, visualising and publishing information.

-- work on commission and/or initiate projects;
+- working on commission and/or initiating projects

 Description of the study programme

-Final qualifications Graphic Design
+Final qualifications for Graphic Design

 The final qualifications have been summarised in seven competencies.
 The KABK has established these competencies according to the national final qualifications for Graphic Design programmes.
 The competencies can be found at the end of this chapter.

 Graduates are awarded the Bachelor of Art (BA) degree, which qualifies them to enter postgraduate programmes in the Netherlands or abroad

 After completing their Bachelor’s degrees, graduates may enrol in a Master programme in design (MA Design) or art (MA Fine Arts), or in other Master programmes at other art academies.
 In addition to our own Master programme in Type and Media, graduates have gone on to pursue Master’s degrees at many renowned institutions, including the Royal College in London, the Yale School of Art in New Haven, ECAL – Ecole cantonale d’art de Lausanne, the Typography Workshop at ArtEZ in Arnhem, the Sandberg Institute in Amsterdam and the University of Leiden.